 Sustainable Energy Law Practice – 4 credit hours (practicum)

 Students explore the significant challenges facing the energy industry today, including climate change concerns, energy independence and security, traditional pollution, regulatory and litigation burdens, jobs, the price of electricity, “peak” supply, and increased energy demand.
 Students will gain an understanding of historical and current energy use, law and policy, both globally and nationally.
 The class is built around the following units: the international regime; national energy and environmental policy; coal law and policy; natural gas law and policy; transportation and oil; nuclear and renewable energy; and legislation and litigation.
 Students will represent nations in mock climate treaty negotiations; debate the “hot” energy issues of the day; and advise “clients” on energy-related regulations and agreements.
 Reading materials are compiled from source documents (treaties, regulations, laws and court decisions), government and industry studies and reports, and current commentary.
 There is a significant paper due at the end of the class.

-The Law of Renewables – 2 credit hours (seminar)
+Title Examination – 2 credit hours (practicum)

 Torts – 4 credit hours (required course)